Union (Yes album): Yes tracks

-"The More We Live – Let Go" is the first song that Squire and Sherwood wrote together, and all parts bar lead guitar and some of the vocals are performed by Sherwood.
-Sherwood and 1970s Yes producer Eddy Offord wanted Squire to re-record the bass parts that Sherwood had played on the demo, but Squire felt that Sherwood's playing suited the song perfectly and insisted it be kept.
-Rabin and Anderson re-recorded lead guitar and lead vocal parts respectively.
-To Sherwood, the writing and recording process was so successful, he and Squire agreed to continue writing together from then on.
-The pair also wrote and recorded "Love Conquers All", a track which was eventually released on the Yesyears box set as a version with Rabin on lead vocals (and which later resurfaced in its original form as a track by the Squire/Sherwood band Conspiracy).
+"The More We Live – Let Go" is the first song co-written by Squire and Sherwood, with Sherwood performing all instruments except for the lead guitar and select vocal parts.
+Although Sherwood and producer Eddy Offord encouraged Squire to re-record the bass tracks from the original demo, Squire maintained that Sherwood's performance suited the composition perfectly and insisted it be retained.
+This choice caused ongoing studio arguments with Offord, who repeatedly pressured Squire to lay down a new bassline across several days of tracking.
+Rabin and Anderson subsequently overdubbed lead guitar and lead vocals, respectively.
+Sherwood recalled that the tracking process was so successful that he and Squire committed to a long-term songwriting partnership from that point forward.
+During these same sessions, the duo also wrote and recorded "Love Conquers All", a track featuring Rabin on lead vocals that was eventually released on the Yesyears (1991) box set, before later resurfacing on the self-titled debut album by their side project, Conspiracy.